anbarak/foundry/README.md

 * created once and used anywhere (Linux, macOS, Windows)

 ## Setup
+### 1. Terminal
+1. Fonts
+    1. Download and uncompress the font package from Github: https://github.com/ryanoasis/nerd-fonts/releases
+    2. In the terminal, go to the directory where you download the font file, then copy the TFF files to the following directory:
+        ```
+        cp *.ttf ~/Library/Fonts/
+        ```
-1. Terminal theme
+2. Terminal theme
    * *I used [gruvbox-dark theme](https://github.com/morhetz/gruvbox)*

     1. Import the following file to Terminal settings: [gruvbox-dark.terminal](gruvbox-dark.terminal)
     2. Change the Font to `Hack Nerd Font Mono`, style `regular`, size `12`
     3. Change the character spacing to 1
     4. select gruvbox-dark profile as `Default`
     5. close and open the Terminal
+### 2. Homebrew

-3. Install homebrew
+* Install homebrew
     1. Download
        ```
        /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"